m1093782566/Announcement-on-BOSH_CloudStack_CPI/Announcement_BOSH_CloudStack_CPI.md

-#Bridging the gap between Cloud Foundry and CloudStack:BOSH CPI Support for CloudStack
+#BOSH CPI Support for CloudStack

 Cloud Foundry is the leading open source PaaS offering with a fast growing ecosystem and strong enterprise demand.
-One of its advantages which attracts many developers is its consistent model for deploying and running applications across multiple clouds such as AWS, VSphere and Openstack.
+One of its advantages which attracts many developers is its consistent model for deploying and running applications across multiple clouds such as AWS, VSphere and OpenStack.
 The approach provides cloud adopters with more choices and flexibilities.
 Today, NTT Software Innovation Center and College of Software Technology, Zhejiang University, China (ZJU-CST) are glad to announce that we have successfully developed the BOSH CloudStack CPI, which automates the deployment and management process of Cloud Foundry V2 upon CloudStack.

 CloudStack is an open source IaaS which is used by a number of service providers to offer public cloud services, and by many companies to provide an on-premises (private) cloud offering, or as part of a hybrid cloud solution.
-Many enterprises like NTT and BT want to bring Cloud Foundry to CloudStack in an efficient and flexibile way in production environment.
+Many enterprises like NTT and BT want to bring Cloud Foundry to CloudStack in an efficient and flexible way in production environment.
 Therefore, developing BOSH CloudStack CPI for deploying and operating Cloud Foundry upon CloudStack becomes a logical choice.

-This work is powered by NTT and ZJU-CST, we have been working together since last November.
-Thanks to NTT team member [Iwasaki Yudai](https://twitter.com/i_yudai) and ZJU-CST team members [Du Jun](https://github.com/m1093782566) and [Zhang Lei](https://github.com/resouer), the main contributors of this project, who had devoted much of their energies to fixing issues and rising to challenges on the CPI work.
-In addtion, we would like to appreciate the selfless help received from Pivotal Cloud team and [Nic Williams](http://drnicwilliams.com/).

-##Why NTT and ZJU-CST?
-[ZJU-CST](https://github.com/ZJU-SEL) is the biggest software engineering team of Zhejiang University as well as the leading Cloud Computing research institute in China.
-ZJU-CST started R&D work on Cloud Foundry and CloudStack about 3 years ago, and more recently launched a comprehensive PaaS platform based on Cloud Foundry `V1` serving City Management Department of Hangzhou China.
-ZJU-CST released BOSH CloudStack CPI for Cloud Foundry V1 last May, and introduced the CPI work at PlatformCF 2013 in Santa Clara, California last September.

-NTT, the world's leading telecom company, has been active in fostering the Cloud Foundry developer and user community in Japan.
-NTT has been contributing to Cloud Foundry for the last two years and sharing its projects such as Memcashd Service, Nise BOSH, a lightweight BOSH emulator and BOSH Autoscaler, with the community.
-NTT Communicasions, a subsidiary of NTT Group, has been running a public commercial PaaS [Cloud n](http://www.ntt.com/cloudn_e/) with Cloud Foundry since March 2013, and a video about their efforts on Cloud Foundry in building a commercial service with it is available at [the Cloud Foundry Summit 2013 site](http://cfsummit.com/2013).

-The decision to work together was motivated in part because ZJU-CST intended to upgrade their previously released CPI  to support Cloud Foundry V2 and NTT wanted to improve their independently developed BOSH CloudStack CPI project so that can be compatible with CloudStack advanced zone.

-Xiaohu Yang, Executive Vice Dean of College of Software Technology, Zhejiang University, thought highly of this international collaboration.
-"It will be a win-win cooperation.
-Open source projects such as Cloud Foundry can serve as an international platform for education and researching".

 ##Technical Details

 Since NTT and ZJU-CST developed BOSH CloudStack CPI independently at the beginning, there are many differences in the implementation.
 Hence, the first step is to merge code repositories of NTT and ZJU-CST into a new repository.
-We chose to create a new repository in github cloudfoundry-community in order to encourage more developers to join us.
+We chose to create a new repository in [GitHub cloudfoundry-community](https://github.com/cloudfoundry-community/bosh-cloudstack-cpi) in order to encourage more developers to join us.

 There are some crucial aspects in the process of refactoring CPI(check out the [wiki](https://github.com/cloudfoundry-community/bosh-cloudstack-cpi/wiki/Difference-between-ZJU-SEL-and-NTT-implementations) if you are interested in digging more differences between NTT and ZJU-CST implementations):